History of the Law Foundation of Saskatchewan

 The first members of the Foundation were Donald K. MacPherson, Q.C., David Wright, Q.C., G. Edward Noble, Q.C., and Dean of Law Roger Carter, Q,C. (appointed by the Law Society), and David Wooff, Wes Bolstad and Kenneth Lysyk, G. Wicijowski, F.C.A. (appointed by the Minister of Justice).
 The first meeting of the Foundation was November 23, 1973, at which time almost $180,000 had been earned in interest.
 H. Robert Arscott, F.C.A., was named Secretary of the Foundation at that meeting.

 Interest rates have fluctuated widely over the years, from a prime rate high of 22-3/4% in 1981 to a low in 2009 of 2-1/4%.
 (The interest rates paid by the financial institutions are of course less than the prime lending rate, with the current typical rate of interest being 2 to 2-1/2% under the prime rate.)
-The average interest rate is presently 0.55%.

 As a result, on June 3, 1982, the Foundation established a “grant stabilization reserve” to protect its grantees from swings in income.
 This reserve now stands at $6,600,000.